 What to Write in a Wedding Card to a Parent and Step-Parent

-Image: Witty Hearts at Not On The High Street
+Image: The Hummingbird Card Company at Not On The High Street

 It can be tough to know what to write when your parents remarry.
 Here are some ideas: